speechbrain/benchmarks/benchmarks/MOABB/README.md

 ## **Citing**

-If you use the SpeechBrainMOABB benchmark, please cite:
+If you use the SpeechBrain-MOABB, please cite:

 [The link to the official paper will be available soon]